* Psychiatric Abuse - Astraea's Resources and Controversy

 ISBN: 1582343675

 This book by the father of a child who may or may not be on the "spectrum" is unique among parental accounts because of its lack of tragedy.
-Instead of seeing his son as a victim of a horrible devastating illness, Collins refused to buy into the pronouncements of alleged experts.
+Instead of seeing his son as a victim of a horribly devastating illness, Collins refused to buy into the pronouncements of alleged experts.
 He saw his son's unique reading and mathematical abilities and his love of computers over people as part of what was right about the kid.
 His own scholarly gifts and interests in historical trivia lead him to go back in time to find individuals who may or may not have been autistic, some of them now well known like Henry Darger, some all but forgotten.

 Even after Collins finally lets himself get talked into believing that his son needs some kind of help to improve his ability to communicate his needs if nothing else, he repeats his belief that it's a mistake to try to force we autistics into so called normality.
 Parents of other autistic kids tell Collins about how their kid went through the pink monkey routine when they were mainstreamed, but did fine in an autistic program or school where they're allowed to communicate in their own way.
 Simply letting autistic people be autistic is such a revolutionary idea -- and we believe it is a future reality.